MetaProvide/talked-client/README.md

 To use Talked, simply use the `/recording` command in a chat room.
 If you don't specify any options or run `/recording help` you will get a help message telling you about the different options.
 The following options are available:

 `/recording start` - starts a recording in the current room.
-`/recording stop`  - stops the active recording
-`/recording status` - checks if there is an active recording
-`/recording info` - prints the version number of the Talked server.
+`/recording stop`  - stops the active recording `/recording status` - checks if there is an active recording `/recording info` - prints the version number of the Talked server.
-`/recording help` - prints a help message with the different options
+`/recording help` - prints a help message with the different options.

 ## License